 Confirmatory Analyses

 We used RStudio 1.3.1093 with RMarkdown (RStudio Team, 2021; Xie et al., 2018) and metafor 2.4-0 version (Viechtbauer, 2010) for the statistical analyses.
-For main-effects, we analyzed with separate two-level random-effects models and multivariate three-level models (Cheung, 2019), for experimentally manipulated studies and comparison studies.
+For main-effects, we analyzed with separate two-level random-effects models and three-level models (Cheung, 2019), for experimentally manipulated studies and comparison studies.
 We adopted random-effects models as we expected there would be substantial heterogeneity (Slaney et al., 2018), given the mixed and opposite findings in action-effect/inaction-effect.
 Furthermore, we used three-level models (with metafor, Viechtbauer, 2010) to account for dependencies of effect sizes within the same article (Cheung, 2019).
-The three-level models are also multivariate, accounting for confounding relationships between moderators(Lipsey, 2003), since some moderators (e.g., hypothetical vs real life experience and temporal distance) may be related to each other.
-We conducted chi-square tests for the associations between moderators (referring to Hofmann et al., 2010; Lipsey, 2003 Table 2).
-This is reported in the Supplementary Table 7.
-We reported the results of three-level multivariate models in the main manuscript as they are more accurate, and results of two-level models in the supplementary.
-For moderator analyses, we used both meta-regression models, two-level fixed-effects models, and multivariate three-level models for contrasting moderator categories, as well as MetaForest (van Lissa, 2017).
+Since some moderators (e.g., hypothetical vs real life experience and temporal distance) may be associated with each other, we conducted chi-square tests for the associations between moderators (referring to Hofmann et al., 2010; Lipsey, 2003 Table 2).
+This is reported in Supplementary Table 7.
+We reported the results of three-level models in the main manuscript as they are more accurate, and results of two-level models in the supplementary.
+For moderator analyses, we used both meta-regression models, two-level fixed-effects models, and three-level models for contrasting moderator categories, as well as MetaForest (van Lissa, 2017).

 We converted all effect sizes into Hedge's g to facilitate comparison.
-If the original study consisted of more than one action condition and more than inaction condition (e.g., studies with more than one factor), we collapsed them into two conditions, given sufficient data.
+If the original study consisted of more than one action condition and/or more than one inaction condition (e.g., studies with more than one factor), we collapsed them into two conditions, given sufficient data.
 If a study consists of multiple scenarios with multiple effect sizes, we combined them into one effect size in our main-effect analyses.
-Apart from conducting multivariate three-level analyses for both main effects and moderator analyses, as exploratory robustness checks we added agg function (MAd package, Re & Hoyt, 2014) for effect aggregation of two-level models as there might be a few studies with multiple dependent effect sizes.
+Apart from conducting three-level analyses for both main effects and moderator analyses, as exploratory robustness checks we added agg function (MAd package, Re & Hoyt, 2014) for effect aggregation of two-level models as there might be a few studies with multiple dependent effect sizes.
 In general, assuming the correlation between the measures to be 0.5 (as most studies did not report correlations, Wampold et al., 1997) is the common practice but we also conducted sensitivity analyses assuming correlations to be 0.3 and 0.7.
-We reported results based on agg function in the supplementary Table 8 and reported results based on multivariate three-level model in the main manuscript.
-As suggested by the reviewer Dan Quintana, the aggregation method may result in loss of precision, so we prefer using the multivariate three-level model to account for effect size dependencies.
-That said, the two-level model results using agg function, assuming correlations to be 0.3, 0.5, or 0.7, are very similar to results using multivariate three-level model.
-If a study consists of multiple dependent variables, each dependent variable with its effect size and variance were incorporated in the main effect analyses.
+We reported results based on agg function in the supplementary Table 8 and reported results based on three-level model in the main manuscript.
+As suggested by the reviewer Dan Quintana, the aggregation method may result in losses of precision, so we prefer using the three-level model to account for effect size dependencies.
+That said, the two-level model results using agg function, assuming correlations to be 0.3, 0.5, or 0.7, are very similar to results using three-level model.
+If a study consists of multiple dependent variables, each dependent variable with its effect size and variance were incorporated into the main effect analyses.